 Through these processes, methodologies and management, the group will apply the knowledge to the core future issues for Africa which are:

-- End hunger in all forms
+- Ending hunger and malnutrition in all forms

 - Increasing competitiveness and incomes in the agricultural sector